As the seasons start to change, we have a hankering for comfort food - and gin! So this ginny apple pie ticks all the boxes!

-When asked what my favourite dessert is, the answer is always the same: apple pie!
+When asked what our favourite dessert is, the answer is always the same: apple pie!
 Not just any apple pie though, it has to be THIS apple pie!
-Although there isn’t anything particularly special about this recipe, the streusel topping that I make for completely transforms this dessert.
+Although there isn’t anything particularly special about this recipe, the streusel topping completely transforms this dessert.
 It adds an extra crunch and a flavour that you wouldn't get in a traditional apple pie with a pastry top.
-I have altered the recipe slightly to accommodate the Kongsgaard Gin, but the essentials are still there

-Fortunately, apple pie isn't a seasonal dessert so it is something I can enjoy all year round, and there are so many great varieties of apple available to us.
-For this particular recipe, I like to two varieties of apple as believe it or not, the apples bring different flavour to the table.
-In this bake, I used Gala and Braeburn apples which I believe offer the best flavour at this time of year, and when used in unison, the sweetness of the Gala balances perfectly with the sweet tart flavour and crisp-bite of the Braeburn.
+Fortunately, apple pie isn't a seasonal dessert so it is something we can enjoy all year round, and there are so many great varieties of apple available to us.
+For this particular recipe, we find two varieties of apple work well, as believe it or not, the apples bring different flavour to the table.
+In this bake, we used Gala and Braeburn apples which offer the best flavour at this time of year, and when used in unison, the sweetness of the Gala balances perfectly with the sweet tart flavour and crisp-bite of the Braeburn.
 These apples also balanced nicely with the Danish Guldborg apples used to give Kongsgaard Gin it’s crisp taste.

 Now as I’m sure you will agree, you can't fully appreciate an apple pie without an accompanying scoop of ice cream, and vanilla would normally be my flavour of choice.
-However, I wanted to experiment with the liquorice flavouring and to play on the botanicals that are used to produce Kongsgaard Raw Gin.
-I have never been one for making my own ice cream before, but this non-churn recipe is so simple and requires such little effort but the result is delectable.
+However, for a slight different taste sensation, why not experiment with liquorice flavouring and to play on the botanicals in your favourite gin.
+This non-churn recipe is so simple and requires such little effort but the result is delectable.

 To make this dessert, you will need: